Traffic School Information - California

 - You must currently possess a valid California driver's license.

 - The violation(s) on your ticket must be an eligible Vehicle Code infraction.
+(Note: your ticket must be for an infraction, not a misdemeanor.)
 Any violation that carries a negligent operator point count of more than one point under VC 12810 or one and one-half points or more under VC 12810.5(b)(2) is not eligible.
 Seat belt, mechanical or equipment violations, failure to have insurance and other certain specified violations are not eligible for traffic school.

 - You may not have attended Traffic School for a previous violation committed within the last 18-months.
 The 18-month eligibility period is determined from violation date to violation date and not from when you attended traffic school.